jimmiebtlr/blog/ckv9n5p960awyg8s1cbw9aql7.md

-## Nailing zero-downtime deployments in Kubernetes
+## Zero-downtime deployments in Kubernetes

 First off let's define what zero-downtime deployments are.
 I'll define it as follows